 Sushi is a raw fish slice on bite-size vinegar rice.
 A fish slice is called “neta”, and vinegar rice is called “shari” in Japan.
 Wasabi (Japanese green horseradish) is put between neta and shari.

 By the way, in Japan, if you say sushi, people usually think of nigiri-zushi (hand-formed sushi).
 Japanese people used to eat sushi as a preserved food since about 1000 years ago.
-Then, nigiri-zushi was made in Edo period, it became popular.
-I heard maki-zushi (rolled sushi) is more popular than nigiri-zushi in US and Canada, that surprised me.
+Then, nigiri-zushi was made in the Edo period, it became popular.
+I heard maki-zushi (rolled sushi) is more popular than nigiri-zushi in the US and Canada, which surprised me.

 Sushi has several types.